jaecheoljung/action-localization-pytorch/README.md

 Unzip dataset in root directory.

 `python split_video.py aps_original aps_cut`
-will make a new folder named 'data' and put all video images there.
+will make a new folder named 'aps_cut' and put all split videos there.

 `python train.py`
-will start training
+will make a new folder named 'data' and start training.

 if you want to test with unseen dataset, use `python test.py`